top of page

 Undergraduate research assistant & LSAMP student (Spring 2020-Fall 2021)

-Leilani majored in Microbiology and worked on several projects in the lab, including an experiment comparing the fitness outcomes of different Caballeronia strains for bugs, and a comparative summary of similarities and differences between the bug-Caballeronia and legume-Rhizobium symbioses.
-Leilani is currently a research associate at SRFC Bio.
+Leilani worked on several projects, including an experiment comparing the fitness outcomes of different Caballeronia strains for bugs, and a comparative summary of similarities and differences between the bug-Caballeronia and legume-Rhizobium symbioses.
+Leilani went on to become a research associate at SRFC Bio.

 IMG_8259.jpg